The problem

 summaries = await asyncio.gather(*(_worker(s) for s in sources))Ran it.
 Still 48 seconds.

-asyncio.gather should have overlapped 49 sources across 10 concurrent workers.
-The HTTP fetches were clearly not the bottleneck; httpx does I/O asynchronously.
-So what was blocking?
+asyncio.gather should have overlapped 49 sources across 10 concurrent workers, and the HTTP fetches clearly weren't the bottleneck since httpx does its I/O asynchronously.
+Something else was blocking, and I didn't know what yet.

 Fix 2: batch the DB writes